 Chinese international policy specialist Martin Thorley said “The findings appear to demonstrate some sector-wide failings in terms of checks on donations and research partners”.
 He added that collaboration on research with clear military applications demonstrated “outright recklessness by the British institutions involved”.

-Guidance around international research collaboration is just that, meaning no such work is illegal.
+Guidance around international research collaboration is just that, guidance, meaning no such work is illegal.
 Institutions are asked to determine whether their partners pose ethical or security concerns, however, the wording is relatively vague.

 The guidance is dispensed by the Centre for the Protection of National Infrastructure (CPNI), a branch of MI5.
 The CPNI urges institutions to consider the reputational risks of such collaborations.
-These risks may include front page articles on the topic in said institution’s student newspaper.

 Research is approved on the basis of its use in civilian applications.
 CPNI guidance highlights the dangers of “duel use” technology, which can be developed under the guise of a civilian technology but then redeployed for military use.